theriex/itsip/README.md

 Purpose:
 -------

+[This project is no longer maintained, check out digger instead]

 Automatic creation of playlists for common "just need some music" situations, using tracks from your library based on your categorizations.
 This automation is not intended as a substitute for hand curated playlists like you might want for romantic situations, having new friends over for dinner the first time, or other situations where a miscategorized track could turn into a long remembered topic of conversation or worse.
 What itsip provides is a way to get back into your collection without having to scroll through a massive track list or put up with automatic suggestions that don't have enough variety.

 Using itsip: